claromes/waybacktweets/README.md

 Tool that displays, via [Wayback CDX Server API](https://github.com/internetarchive/wayback/tree/master/wayback-cdx-server), multiple archived tweets on Wayback Machine to avoid opening each link manually.
 The app is a prototype written in Python with Streamlit and hosted at Streamlit Cloud.

 Users can define the number of tweets displayed per page and apply filters based on specific years.
-There is also an option to filter and view only deleted tweets.
+There is also an option to filter and view tweets that do not have the original URL available.

 *Thanks Tristan Lee for the idea.*

 ## Community

+>"We're always delighted when we see our community members create tools for open source research." — [Bellingcat](https://twitter.com/bellingcat/status/1728085974138122604)

 >"Original way to find deleted tweets." — [Henk Van Ess](https://twitter.com/henkvaness/status/1693298101765701676)